Alymantara/opticam/README.md

-OPTICAM Exposure Time Calculator
+OPTICAM
 ======
+Suite of software to

+##  Section 1:  Exposure Time Calculator
 This package is used to calculate an exposure time based on a desired signal to noise ratio for OPTICAM `<https://www.southampton.ac.uk/opticam/>`.
-This code has been modified and adapted specifically for OPTICAM: The original code can be downloaded here: `here <https://apoexposuretimecalculator.github.io/APOExptime/>`_.
+This code has been modified and adapted specifically for OPTICAM: The original code can be downloaded here: `here <https://apoexposuretimecalculator.github.io/APOExptime/>`.

-##  Section 1:  Usage
 Import the four distinct objects inside OPTICAM:

 ```python